How to Write a Book That's Based on a True Story

 In all stories based on true events, you’ll need to make specific choices about the characters, their motivations, and the events.
 And in stories that directly or tangentially involve you as a potential character, then an initial, difficult choice has to be made.

-Here are the four steps on how to write a book that’s based on a true story:
+Here are four steps on how to write a book that's based on a true story:

 1. Remove Yourself From the Story

 Nine times out of ten, you, the writer, are probably not the best person to include in the story.
+(Obviously memoir will be an exception to this rule.)

 Why?
 Because usually when true things happen around us, they don’t happen to us or with us.
 And if they do, the entire experience becomes filtered through a heavily biased point of view: our own.